 turn, enabled them to bid U.S. home prices up to "bubble" levels.
 By pushing down the cost of short-term money, the

 U.S. central bank enabled homebuyers to make big bets on rising real estate prices.
 Without the Fed's help, few

-borrowers would have "qualified" for these risky mortgages and real estate prices never would have been bid up so
+borrowers would have "qualified" for these risky mortgages and real estate prices never would have been bid up so high.

 Greenspan expresses exasperation now, as he did then, that his careful nudging of